-- (a) A new minor source permit, permit revision, or permit renewal may be issued only after the Control Officer has: - (1) Received the correct and complete application as prescribed by Section 12.1.3.3. - (2) Complied with the requirements for public participation under Section 12.1.5.3 as applicable. - (3) Determined that the conditions of the permit provide for compliance with all applicable requirements. - (4) Determined that the source or emission units will not interfere with attainment and maintenance of the NAAQS, and has imposed emission limitations in accordance with Sections 12.1.4.1(c) and 12.1.4.1(f). - (5) Determined that all required fees have been paid. - (b) Following the close of any public participation process prescribed by Section 12.1.5.3, the Control Officer shall issue or deny the permit or significant permit revision. - (c) The Control Officer shall deny a permit or permit revision if the applicant fails to submit the correct application or to demonstrate that the source will be designed, controlled, and operated in a manner that meets all applicable requirements. - (d) If the Control Officer denies the permit or permit revision, a notice of denial shall be served on the applicant by method providing evidence of receipt.
-The notice shall detail the grounds for denial and describe the applicant's right to appeal the denial under Section 7.
+- (a) A new minor source permit, significant permit revision, or permit renewal may be issued only if all of the following conditions have been met: - (1) The Control Officer has received a complete application as prescribed by Section 12.1.3.3, - (2) The Control Officer has complied with the requirements for public participation under Section 12.1.5.3 as applicable; - (3) The Control Officer has determined that the conditions of the permit provide for compliance with all applicable requirements; and

-(e) If the Control Officer issues the permit or permit revision, the new or revised permit shall be provided to the applicant.
+- (4) The Control Officer has determined that the source or emission units will not interfere with attainment and maintenance of the NAAQS, and has imposed emission limitations in accordance with Sections 12.1.4.1(c) and 12.1.4.1(f). - (b) Following the close of the public participation process prescribed by Section 12.1.5.3, the Control Officer shall issue or deny the permit or significant permit revision.
+The Control Officer shall deny a permit or significant permit revision if the applicant fails to demonstrate that the source will be designed, controlled, and operated in a manner that meets all applicable requirements. - (c) If the Control Officer denies the permit or significant permit revision, a notice of denial shall be served on the applicant by certified mail.
+The notice shall detail the grounds for denial and describe the applicant's right to appeal the denial under Section 7. - (d) If the Control Officer issues the permit or significant permit revision, the new or revised permit shall be provided to the applicant.
 The permit or revision becomes effective upon issuance unless stayed by the Air Pollution Control Hearing Board.